vklap/go_ddd/README.md

 	if ok == false {
 		return nil, fmt.Errorf("ChangeEmailCommandHandler expects a command of type %T", changeEmailCommand) }

+	// No need to call changeEmailCommand.IsValid() - as it's being called by the framework.

 	user, err := h.repository.GetUserById(ctx, changeEmailCommand.UserID)
 	if err != nil {